Indie publishing is the real deal

 - Amazon Createspace is easy to use and all criteria for needed files and the requirements are listed on the site

-- There is always the small local printer with minimum runs – usually 1,000 or more copies required, which you are responsible to warehouse
+- There is always the small local printer with minimum runs – usually, 1,000 or more copies required, which you would be responsible for all inventory warehousing and distribution of product

-- Or other companies that do the print service for you like Lulu, however, the costs are higher.
-These are best if you want small runs and are not in it for major profit.
+- Other companies that do the print services for you like Lulu, may have higher costs.
+These are best if you want small runs and are not in it for major profit but more for personal use, like gift giving to family members

 Check your eBook files with these links